Total and dark mass from observations of galaxy centers with Machine Learning: Simulation and observation data

 {\it Velocity dispersion}.
-The velocity dispersion in simulations is defined over the full set of particles {(i.e. DM, stellar, black hole, gas)}, which are distributed over a large range of radii.
-In observations, it is measured over a small aperture \citep{thomas-SDSS-III-velocity-dispersion,napolitano-lamost2020-central-velocity-dispersion} and possibly corrected with an empirical formula (e.g. \citealt{C06-cappellari2006}) to the effective radius, or directly derived at the \re\ via integral field spectroscopy (e.g. Z+23).
-How much are these two quantities comparable?
-Observed velocity dispersion of galaxies show a strong negative slope generally confined within the central regions, up to a few effective radii \citep[see e.g.][]{Gerhard-dynamical-properties-2001AJ....121.1936G, Coccato09,Napolitano09-NGC4494-planetary-nebulae,Napolitano2011,Pulsoni_ePNS}.
+The velocity dispersion in simulations is defined over the full set of particles {(i.e., DM, stellar, black hole, gas)}, which are distributed over a large range of radii.
+In observations, it is measured over a small aperture \citep{thomas-SDSS-III-velocity-dispersion,napolitano-lamost2020-central-velocity-dispersion} and possibly corrected with an empirical formula (e.g., \citealt{C06-cappellari2006}) to the effective radius, or directly derived at the \re\ via integral field spectroscopy (e.g., Z+23).
+The question arises of how comparable these two quantities are.
+The Observed velocity dispersion of galaxies shows a strong negative slope generally confined within the central regions, up to a few effective radii \citep[see, e.g.,][]{Gerhard-dynamical-properties-2001AJ....121.1936G, Coccato09,Napolitano09-NGC4494-planetary-nebulae,Napolitano2011,Pulsoni_ePNS}.
 On the other hand, the softening length of the TNG100 ($\sim0.7$ kpc/h) likely suppresses the typical central peak of the velocity dispersion profile of galaxies.
-The net effect is that in mid resolution simulations the overall \sig, as in Tab. \ref{tab: features and targets}, is basically sensitive to the large radii flatter part of the velocity dispersion profile that is smaller that the one measured in the central galaxies \citep[e.g.][]{Pulsoni_ePNS}.
-This is expected to produce a systematic shift on the typical scaling relations involving \sig, like the mass-velocity dispersion relation \citep[e.g.][]{FJ_96,Cappellari-2013-ATLAS3D-XX-2013MNRAS.432.1862C,napolitano-lamost2020-central-velocity-dispersion}.
-This will be shown in details in \S\ref{sec:systematics}.
-For dwarf galaxies, though, the typical velocity dispersion profiles look flatter at all radii (see E+22, Figure 4), hence this effect might be mitigated and the \sig\ from the simulations can be a realistic proxy of the real velocity dispersion (see also \S\ref{sec:systematics}).
+The net effect is that in mid-resolution simulations the overall \sig, as in Table~\ref{tab: features and targets}, is basically sensitive to the large radii flatter part of the velocity dispersion profile that is smaller than the one measured in the central galaxies \citep[e.g.,][]{Pulsoni_ePNS}.
+This is expected to produce a systematic shift on the typical scaling relations involving \sig, like the mass-velocity dispersion relation \citep[e.g.,][]{FJ_96,Cappellari-2013-ATLAS3D-XX-2013MNRAS.432.1862C,napolitano-lamost2020-central-velocity-dispersion}.
+This is shown in detail in \S\ref{sec:systematics}.
+For dwarf galaxies, though, the typical velocity dispersion profiles look flatter at all radii (see E+22, Fig.~4), hence this effect might be mitigated and the \sig\ from the simulations can be a realistic proxy of the real velocity dispersion (see also \S\ref{sec:systematics}).